 The disadvantage also depends on the situation.
-In the above linguistics check, you might have wound up insulting the target.
+In the above linguistics check, you might wind up insulting the target.
 In the climbing check, perhaps you fall somewhere worse than where you started.
-Disadvantage from a total failure on a weapon check might mean your weapon goes clattering across the room that many squares away.
+Disadvantage from a total failure on a weapon check might mean your weapon goes clattering across the room.